South Asia: Economy

+While in East Asia, regional trade accounts for 50% of total trade, it accounts for only a little more than 5% in South Asia.
+Certain parts of South Asia are significantly wealthier than others; the four Indian states of Maharashtra, Tamil Nadu, Gujarat, and Karnataka are projected to account for almost 50% of India's GDP by 2030, while the five South Indian states comprising 20% of India's population are expected to contribute 35% of India's GDP by 2030.

+Poverty

-According to the World Bank's 2011 report, based on 2005 ICP PPP, about 24.6% of the South Asian population falls below the international poverty line of $1.25/day.
-Afghanistan and Bangladesh rank the highest, with 30.6% and 43.3% of their respective populations below the poverty line.
-Bhutan, Maldives and Sri Lanka have the lowest number of people below the poverty line, with 2.4%, 1.5% and 4.1% respectively.
-India has lifted the most people in the region above the poverty line between 2008 and 2011, with around 140 million being raised from the poverty line.
-As of 2011, 21.9% of India's population lives below the poverty line, compared to 41.6% in 2005.
+According to the World Bank's 2011 report, based on 2005 ICP PPP, about 24.6% of the South Asian population was below the international poverty line of $1.25/day.
+Bhutan, Maldives and Sri Lanka had the lowest number of people below the poverty line, with 2.4%, 1.5% and 4.1% respectively.

+According to the 2023 MPI (multidimensional poverty index) report by the UN, around 20% of South Asians are poor.

+51.7% of Afghanistan's population was under the MPI poverty threshold in 2019, while 24.1% of Bangladesh's population was under the threshold in 2021.
+India lifted 415 million people from MPI-poverty from 2005/06 to 2019/21; 16.4% of India's population was MPI-poor in 2019/2021, compared to 55.1% in 2005/2006.
+10% of India's population was under the international poverty line of $2.15/day in 2021.

+Stock exchanges

-The major stock exchanges in the region are Bombay Stock Exchange (BSE) with market Capitalization of $2.298 trillion (11th largest in the world), National Stock Exchange of India (NSE) with market capitalization of $2.273 trillion (12th largest in the world), Dhaka Stock Exchange (DSE), Colombo Stock Exchange (CSE), and Pakistan Stock Exchange (PSX) with market capitalization of $72 billion.
+The major stock exchanges in the region are National Stock Exchange (NSE) of India with market capitalisation of $5.70 trillion (5th largest in the world), Bombay Stock Exchange (BSE) of India with market capitalisation of $5.30 trillion (7th largest in the world), Dhaka Stock Exchange (DSE) of Bangladesh, Colombo Stock Exchange (CSE) of Sri Lanka, and Pakistan Stock Exchange (PSX) with market capitalisation of $72 billion.
 Economic data is sourced from the International Monetary Fund, current as of April 2017, and is given in US dollars.